 around coal, asbestos, or silica.
 You may also be diagnosed by having a routine X-ray

-during the time you are employed.
-The Federal Mine Safety and Health Acts require
+during the time you are working.
+The Federal Mine Safety and Health Acts require that

-that all underground coal miners be offered a chest X-ray after 3 years and then at
+all underground coal miners be offered a chest X-ray after 3 years and then at 5-year

-5-year intervals to look for the disease.
-Your doctor may use any of these to help
+periods to look for the disease.
+Your healthcare provider may use any of these to